I've touted my support for the next generation, but not all is fine with their finances.

 Allow me to agree, but just a little.

-I’ve been in the personal financial field for too long to believe America can solve its poor spending habits in a single generation.
-While I don’t believe Millennials will crash and burn like many think, I do have some concerns based on the latest research…
+I’ve been in the personal financial field for too long.
+And I don’t believe America can solve its poor spending habits in a single generation.
+I don’t believe Millennials will crash and burn like many think.
+But I do have some concerns based on the latest research…

 Millennials don’t read